buildpacks/docs/content/docs/for-buildpack-authors/concepts/lifecycle-phases.md

 +++
-title="Lifecycle phases"
-weight=2
+title="What is the lifecycle?" weight=1
 +++

+The lifecycle is a binary responsible for orchestrating buildpacks.

+<!--more-->

 There are five phases to a buildpacks build.

-<!--more-->

 We work through a full example of building a "hello world" NodeJs web application.